valberg/ealtechevents/_techtalks_2016_nov/sign_up.md

 Food and accomodation
 ---------------------

-There will be coffee and water for the audience.
+There will be cofee and water for the audience.

 Media